JaniceShih/the-covid-19-tracker/README.md

-## COVID-19 Tracker
+# COVID-19 Tracker

 ---

-The website provide user to see COVID 19 cases, deaths and vaccinated of US state on data visualization chart or map.
+The website provide user to see COVID 19 cases, deaths and vaccinated of US states on data visualization chart or map.

 -Super Easy to Use